bowenprosthesis/bowenprosthesis.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2020*, China National Scholarship for Academic Excellence
-- *2022*, CSC Scholarship by China Scholarship Council for Overseas Study
+- *2022*, Scholarship by China Scholarship Council for Overseas Study

 # 📖 Educations
 - *2021.09 - present*, Ph.D. in Mechanical Engineering, Harbin Institute of Technology, China